Tronix117/node-rpc-socket.io/README.md

 #### client.listenRPC(methodName, methodToRun[, methodToRun2[, ...])
   Listen for a callRPC coming from the client, if client call `methodName`, then methodToRun will be fired and the result will be returned to the client.

-  methodToRun is called with three parameters : methodToRun(params, client, next)
+  methodToRun is called with three parameters : methodToRun(params, client, next, result)
   * params : parameters the client has sent
   * client : which client has sent the call (then we can use it for client.callRPC() from example)
   * next : method which call the next methodToRun, don't forget to precede it by `return` if you want that the result be the one of the next methodToRun : `return next();`
+  * result : *NEW* very usefull new stuff, you can pass this method through others structures, `result.error(object)` return an error to the client rpc call and `result.success(object)` return a success

   In the methodToRun, you can make `throw {code:'XXX',message:'Xxx xxx'}` structure, which will be interpreted correctly by the client.
 The `return` will be send in response to the client.